Robinlovelace/styler.equals/README.md

 Here’s what you have to do once you created your repo from the template.

--   search for `putyourstyleguidehere_style` and replace it with the name of your style guide.
+-   search for `equals_style` and replace it with the name of your style guide.

 -   Adapt the authors field in `DESCRIPTION`.